Efesint/cpplayer/README.md

 #WARNING
-it's only 1.0,I wrote this in about an hour and will write a few more functions soon.
+it's only 1.0,I wrote this in about an hour and will write a few more functions soon. please, use pipewire.
-The player can only play .wav and .ogg files (I'll add MP3 support soon). please, use pipewire.

 ~~~